Gonxis/coding-exercise/README.md

 ## Text file

-The inputs that will read the program are introduced via a text file in the root directory of the application with name:
+The inputs that will read the program are introduced via a josn file in the root directory of the application with name:

-    data.txt

-The program will read the file line-by-line, each line contains information about a match as described below:

-    nameOfHomeTeam - nameOfAwayTeam: scoreOfHome - scoreOfAway
+    matches.json

+The program will save the matches in that json.
+A match is saved when it begins, is updated or finished.

 ## Running the application

-In order to execute the application, we have to run the next command line:

-    node index.js
-    or
-    node build/bundle

-This will execute the application with the data.txt file as default.
-If we wanted to execute the application with an external file, the command line we have tu run is the next one:

-    node index.js /Path/to/file/AnotherFileName.txt
-    or
+You can run it on REPL like this:

-    node build/bundle /Path/to/file/AnotherFileName.txt
+    node

-Where AnotherFileName.txt is the file we wanted to run, and /Path/to/file the path where the file is saved.
+    Board = require('./classes/Board')
+    Match = require('./classes/Match')
+    board = new Board()
+    match = new Match("Team A", "Team B") match.startMatch()
+    match.updateMatch(0, 1)
+    match.finishMatch()
+    board.getSummaryGamesByTotalScore()

 ## Tests